elliotBraem/efizzybot/docs/docs/plugins/build-plugin.md

 # 🛠️ Building Custom Plugins

 Want to build your own plugin?
 Follow this guide to create and publish your custom plugin that can be loaded remotely using [module federation](https://module-federation.io/).
+This guide focuses on the technical aspects of plugin development.

 ## Plugin Types